 Classrooms should be free of all unnecessary distractions from the task of learning.
 Therefore, as a general rule, students should silence and avoid use of all electronic devices (laptops, phones, tablets, etc.) not being used for coursework.
 Consult first-day handouts for any specific policies related to the use of electronic devices in the classroom, as they may vary depending upon the nature of the course or the guidelines of the instructor.
 Faculty reserve the right to regulate the use of electronic devices and their accessories in class.

 DISCIPLINE SPECIFIC COMPETENCIES / LEARNING OUTCOMES:

-SS-08.0 Describe and discuss the field of criminal law.
+SS-03.0 Identify criminal investigation procedures.